srp33/AnnotatedBCGEData/README.md

 The data used in this package was accessed through Open Science Framework (OSF).
 This database allowed us to use data that was already neat and ready to be analyzed.
-However, the original data came from Gene Expression Omnibus (GEO).
-The name of every item in identifier_list is the data set name in GEO.
-Learn more about the data at the following
+However, the original data came from Gene Expression Omnibus (GEO), ArrayExpress, and The Cancer Genome Atlas.
+The name of every item in the named list identifiers is the data set name in its respective source.
+Learn more about the data at the following links:
-links:

 - GSE41197:
   <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE41197>